Key Information for Parents

 Key Stage 2 Results

-The school's most recent key stage 2 results as published by the Secretary of State and can be found in the side bar of this page.
+The school's most recent key stage 2 results as published by the Secretary of State and can be found in the School Performance section of the website.

 School Performance Tables